 - Weekly holidays

-An adult worker can claim in each week –
+An adult worker can claim each week –

-- can claim in each week one day’s holiday of twenty four consecutive hours if he works for road transport service; and no deduction on account of such holidays shall be made from the wages of any such worker.
+- can claim in each week one day’s holiday of twenty-four consecutive hours if he works for a road transport service; and no deduction on account of such holidays shall be made from the wages of any such worker.

 Calculation of wages during leave or holiday

-For the leave or holidays under this Act, a worker shall get at the rate equal to the daily average of his full time wages.
-The wage will include dearness allowances, and ad-hoc or interim pay, if any, for the days on which he worked during the month immediately preceding the leave.
+For the leave or holidays under this Act, a worker shall get at the rate equal to the daily average of his full-time wages.
+The wage will include dearness allowances, and ad-hoc or interim payments, if any, for the days on which he worked during the month immediately preceding the leave.
 But it will exclude any overtime allowance and bonus.

 PAYMENT OF WAGES FOR UNVEILED LEAVE

-A worker having due annual leave, is dispensed with whether as a result of retrenchment, discharge, removal, dismissal, termination, retirement or by reason of his resignation, the employer shall pay his wages in lieu of the unveiled leave.
-The rate of the wage will be the same as any worker is entitled to during the period of his leave in accordance to the Labour Act 2006.
+A worker having due annual leave is dispensed with whether as a result of retrenchment, discharge, removal, dismissal, termination, retirement or by reason of his resignation, the employer shall pay his wages in lieu of the unveiled leave.
+The rate of the wage will be the same as any worker is entitled to during the period of his leave in accordance with the Labour Act 2006.